-New research conducted by Elevate with the City of Chicago and ComEd uses deep retrofit packages to reduce energy use in Chicago’s single-family homes by 50%.
+New research conducted by Elevate and the National Renewable Energy Lab (NREL) with the City of Chicago and ComEd uses deep retrofit packages to reduce energy use in Chicago’s single-family homes by 50%.

 As climate change accelerates at a rapid pace, city and state governments are looking for climate strategies to reduce carbon emissions.
 One of the biggest and most cost-effective ways for cities to reduce carbon emissions is by improving the energy efficiency of buildings.